jamespgrant3/blog/posts/kms-grants.md

 Grants have many operations that can be assigned.
 You can even create grants that allow principals to manage a grant.

 This is just a quick post for awareness.
-I thought it was a pretty cool way to abstract kms permisisons.
+I thought it was a pretty cool way to abstract kms permissions.
 I wish the console gave you a view into the grants.
 It looks like the api for grants is only accessible through the cli?

 You can read more about this feature in the [aws docs](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html).